europeana/Europeana-Patternlab/README.md

             1. `"path": "../../js/search/screen.js"`
             1. The `source/_patterns/00-atoms/00-meta/_00-foot.mustache` will iterate over the `js_files` definition and create corresponding `<script>` tags.

+## Javascript
+Javascripts are stored in the source/js directory of the Europeana-Patternlab project.
+To include them in the compiled styleguide the default grunt task must be run from the project root:

+ - #grunt

+then the site must be regenerated

+ - #./core/scripts/generateSite.command

+To use the javascript in the styleguide the client application must indicate which javascript files and variables it wants to make available to each page via the model.
+The following entries in the model will output javascript imports / declarations in the generated html.

+`js_variables (deprecated)`
+ - JSON array (String) of javascript statements that will be written to the page footer (individually wrapped in a script tag)

+`js_vars`
+ - JSON array (Object) where each entry has a "name" / "value" pair (both String) that will be written to the page footer as a global js var.

+`js_files`
+ - JSON array (Object) where each entry has a "path" (String) and an optional "data_main" (String) value.
+Script tags with the src set to "path" are added to the document for each of these.
+The "data_main" value, if present, is added to the script's "data-main" attribute for requirejs integration.

 ## Additional notes
 * Apache should serve the /public/ directory as the site’s document root.
 * Pattern Lab configuration can be adjusted in the /core/config/config.ini.default file.